Master-of-Computer-Applications/rdbms_2023batch/MCA 2329007/rdbms_file.md

 ## <p align="left">Ques-4.View data in the required form using Operators, Functions and Joins.</p>

+### SQL Operators
+The SQL reserved words and characters are called operators, which are used with a WHERE clause in a SQL query.
+In SQL, an operator can either be a unary or binary operator.
+The unary operator uses only one operand for performing the unary operation, whereas the binary operator uses two operands for performing the binary operation.

+#### Types of Operator

+SQL operators are categorized in the following categories:

+- SQL Arithmetic Operators

+- SQL Comparison Operators

+- SQL Logical Operators

+- SQL Set Operators

+- SQL Bit-wise Operators

+- SQL Unary Operators

+#### *1.SQL Arithmetic Operators*
+The Arithmetic Operators perform the mathematical operation on the numerical data of the SQL tables.
+These operators perform addition, subtraction, multiplication, and division operations on the numerical operands.

+Following are the various arithmetic operators performed on the SQL data:
+   - SQL Addition Operator (+)
+   - SQL Subtraction Operator (-)
+   - SQL Multiplication Operator (+)
+   - SQL Division Operator (-)
+   - SQL Modulus Operator (+)

+#### *2.SQL Comparison Operators*

+The Comparison Operators in SQL compare two different data of SQL table and check whether they are the same, greater, and lesser.
+The SQL comparison operators are used with the WHERE clause in the SQL queries

+Following are the various comparison operators which are performed on the data stored in the SQL database tables:
+    - SQL Equal Operator (=)
+    - SQL Not Equal Operator (!=)
+    - SQL Greater Than Operator (>)
+    - SQL Greater Than Equals to Operator (>=)
+    - SQL Less Than Operator (<)\
+    - SQL Less Than Equals to Operator (<=)

+#### *3.SQL Logical Operators*

+The Logical Operators in SQL perform the Boolean operations, which give two results True and False.
+These operators provide True value if both operands match the logical condition.

+Following are the various logical operators which are performed on the data stored in the SQL database tables:
+    -SQL ALL operator
+    - SQL AND operator
+    - SQL OR operator
+    - SQL BETWEEN operator
+    - SQL IN operator
+    - SQL NOT operator
+    - SQL ANY operator
+    - SQL LIKE operator

+The Set Operators in SQL combine a similar type of data from two or more SQL database tables.
+It mixes the result, which is extracted from two or more SQL queries, into a single result.

+#### *4.SQL Set Operators*

+Set operators combine more than one select statement in a single query and return a specific result set.

+Following are the various set operators which are performed on the similar data stored in the two SQL database tables:
+    - SQL Union Operator
+    - SQL Union ALL Operator
+    - SQL Intersect Operator
+    - SQL Minus Operator

+#### *5.SQL Bitwise Operators*

+The Bitwise Operators in SQL perform the bit operations on the Integer values.
+To understand the performance of Bitwise operators, you just knew the basics of Boolean algebra.

+Following are the two important logical operators which are performed on the data stored in the SQL database tables:
+    - Bitwise AND (&)
+    - Bitwise OR(|)

+#### *6.SQL Unary Operators*

+The Unary Operators in SQL perform the unary operations on the single data of the SQL table, i.e., these operators operate only on one operand.

+These types of operators can be easily operated on the numeric data value of the SQL table.

+Following are the various unary operators which are performed on the numeric data stored in the SQL table:
+    - SQL Unary Positive Operator
+    - SQL Unary Negative Operator
+    - SQL Unary Bitwise NOT Operator

+ ### SQL FUNCTIONS
+ For doing operations on data SQL has many built-in functions, they are categorized in two categories and further sub-categorized in different seven functions under each category.
+The categories are:
+   **Aggregate functions**
+    These functions are used to do operations from the values of the column and a single value is returned.
+        - AVG()
+        - COUNT()
+        - FIRST()
+        - LAST()
+        - MAX()
+        - MIN()
+        - SUM()
+    **Scalar functions:**
+    These functions are based on user input, these too returns single value.
+        - UCASE()
+        - LCASE()
+        - MID()
+        - LEN()
+        - ROUND()
+        - NOW()
+        - FORMAT()

+### SQL JOIN

+A JOIN clause is used to combine rows from two or more tables, based on a related column between them

+**Different Types of SQL JOINS**

+Here are the different types of the JOINs in SQL:
+    - *(INNER) JOIN*: Returns records that have matching values in both tables
+    - *LEFT (OUTER) JOIN*: Returns all records from the left table, and the matched records from the right table
+    - *RIGHT (OUTER) JOIN*: Returns all records from the right table, and the matched records from the left table
+    - *FULL (OUTER) JOIN*: Returns all records when there is a match in either left or right table

 Let's say you have two tables: employees and departments.
 The goal is to retrieve information about employees and their corresponding departments.

 ### Objective: